 Contrary to popular belief, epoxy is not only dangerous in its uncured dust or fume state.
 Even after the two-week-long process of curing, epoxy still emits airborne particles that can negatively impact anyone within proximity.

-For all of these reasons, My Affordable Floors, Inc. strongly discourages our loyal customer base from choosing epoxy for their flooring systems.
+For all of these reasons, My Affordable Flooring LLC. strongly discourages our loyal customer base from choosing epoxy for their flooring systems.
 Luckily, we offer epoxy-free alternatives that provide all of the same benefits without the toxic byproducts.
-For a wide selection of greener flooring options and outstanding customer service, get in touch with My Affordable Floors, Inc. today!
+For a wide selection of greener flooring options and outstanding customer service, get in touch with My Affordable Flooring LLC. today!
 You can receive your free, no obligation estimate by calling 262-653-1120 or filling out our online contact form.